Fair Unknown

 Le Bel Inconnu (The Fair Unknown) is a French Arthurian romance written by Renaut de Beaujeu c.
-1200, referring to the young knight who is the protagonist of the tale.
-The knight, initially without a name, who eventually discovers his identity or his parentage is revealed during the course of the story.
+1200.
+The title refers to the young knight who is the protagonist of the tale.

-Le Bel Inconnu (Fair Unknown) is Gingalain, son of Gawain and the fay Blanchemal.
-As a nameless youth, he arrives in King Arthur's court and granted a boon to be knighted.
-He earns the nickname "Fair Unknown", then accepts his main quest, to save the Princess/Queen of Gales (Wales), a mission heralded to the Court by the queen's maidservant Hélie.
-The Fair Unknown undergoes a number of side-quests, including his succoring of the Maid of the White Hands (La Pucelle à Blanches Mains, the enchantress of the Ile d'Or, who becomes his mistress, but he leaves abruptly to return to his main quest at the city of Snowdon.
-He defeats the enchanter Mabon and accomplishes the "Fearsome Kiss" (Fier Baissier) upon a serpent (Note: In Bel Inconnu, French text gives wivre or guivre, ie., ≈wyvern.
-In Libeaus desconus, the creature bears the face of a woman but a body of a winged worm or dragon.) to dispel the transformation of the princess of Wales, after which a voice reveals to him his name and his parentage.
+Initially without a name, the knight eventually discovers his identity and parentage during the course of the story: he is Gingalain, son of Gawain and the fay Blanchemal.
+As a nameless youth, he arrives in King Arthur's court and is granted a boon to be knighted.
+He earns the nickname "Fair Unknown", then accepts his main quest, to save the Princess (and later Queen) of Gales, a mission heralded to the Court by the queen's maidservant Hélie.
+The Fair Unknown embarks upon a number of side-quests, including his succoring of the Maid of the White Hands (La Pucelle à Blanches Mains, the enchantress of the Ile d'Or, who becomes his mistress, but he leaves abruptly to return to his main quest in the city of Snowdon.
+He defeats the enchanter Mabon and accomplishes the "Fearsome Kiss" (Fier Baissier) upon a serpent (Note: In Le Bel Inconnu, the French text gives wivre or guivre, i.e. a wyvern.
+In Libeaus Desconus, the creature bears the face of a woman but the body of a winged worm or dragon.) to dispel the transformation of the princess of Wales, after which a voice reveals to him his name and his parentage.
 The princess discloses her name as Blonde Esmeree; she is Princess/Queen of Wales, and wishes to marry the hero.
 The Fair Unknown has a chance of reunion with White Hands, but when Arthur calls a tournament to entice him back, she helps by magically sending him to the joust, and he takes this to be a rejection.
 He then marries Blonde Esmeree.